 Cytotec may be harmful to the child as well as the mother.
 Some of the complications associated with the use of this drug include:

 Unfortunately, labor and delivery medication errors are all too common and can severely impact the mother and child’s health and well-being.
-If you have recently been injured in a situation involving a medication error during labor and delivery, consult with a Baltimore birth injury attorney as soon as possible to discuss your options.
+If you have recently been injured in a situation involving a medication error during labor and delivery, consult with our Baltimore birth injury attorneys as soon as possible to discuss your options.